Skip to main content

 For ManyToMany, SQL drivers use pivot table that holds reference to both entities.

-As opposed to them, with MongoDB we do not need to have join tables for ManyToMany relations.
+As opposed to them, with MongoDB you do not need to have join tables for ManyToMany relations.
 All references are stored as an array of ObjectIds on owning entity.

 Unidirectional

-Unidirectional ManyToMany relations are defined only on one side, if we define only entity attribute, then it will be considered the owning side:
+Unidirectional ManyToMany relations are defined only on one side, if you define only entity attribute, then it will be considered the owning side:

 Bidirectional

-Bidirectional ManyToMany relations are defined on both sides, while one is owning side (where references are store), marked by inversedBy attribute pointing to the inverse side:
+Bidirectional ManyToMany relations are defined on both sides, while one is owning side (where references are stored), marked by inversedBy attribute pointing to the inverse side:

 Custom pivot table entity

 By default, a generated pivot table entity is used under the hood to represent the pivot table.
-Since v5.1 we can provide our own implementation via pivotEntity option.
+You can provide your own implementation via pivotEntity option.

 The pivot table entity needs to have exactly two many-to-one properties, where first one needs to point to the owning entity and the second to the target entity of the many-to-many relation.